taditdash/BlogBackup/ckvgmcshj01mkpus1dvs33s8n.md

-## Getting started with Microservices 💓
+## Getting started with Microservices with .NET 💓

 In this blog, we will go through my first experience in trying out Microservices with .NET 5.
 Though it looks very easy from the [official documentation](https://dotnet.microsoft.com/learn/aspnet/microservice-tutorial/intro), however, I am documenting my experience as I was following through.
 I will explain the struggles and how I found the solutions to different issues.